Modeling Inlet and Outlet Boundary Conditions

 From this definition, we understand that a boundary condition prescribes one or more flow variables (such as velocity, pressure, species concentration, or temperature) on the surface enclosing the fluid domain.
 In general, boundary conditions fall into three main categories:

-• Dirichlet: Value Boundary Condition -> Specifies the value of a fluid variable
+Value Boundary Condition -> Specifies the value of a fluid variable

-• Neumann: Gradient Boundary Condition -> Specifies the gradient of a variable
+Gradient Boundary Condition -> Specifies the gradient of a variable

-• Robin: Mixed Boundary Condition -> Specifies a combination of value and gradient
+Mixed Boundary Condition -> Specifies a combination of value and gradient

 In M-Star, we primarily use Dirichlet and Neumann boundary conditions.
 Although boundaries can be defined as walls (no‑slip, slip, adiabatic, etc.) or as inlets and outlets, in this document we will focus on inlet and outlet boundary conditions—how to create them, the different types available, and the best practices for their effective use.

-If you are interested in further details regarding wall boundary conditions, please visit the Main Lattice and Static Body pages.
+For further details regarding wall boundary conditions, please visit the Main Lattice and Static Body pages.

-What are Inlet and Outlet Boundary Conditions?
+Inlet and Outlet Boundary Conditions

 Inlet and outlet boundary conditions determine how the flow enters and leaves the fluid domain.
 These boundary conditions can be defined by prescribing velocity, pressure, or flow rate, among other variables.
 For a detailed explanation of the available inlet and outlet boundary conditions, see Boundary Condition Types.

-Create Inlet Outlet Boundary Conditions
+Create Inlet and Outlet Boundary Conditions

-From this point forward, we will focus exclusively on Static Inlet Outlet Boundary Conditions, as they are the most used and offer a wider range of configuration options.
+From this point forward, we will focus exclusively on Static Inlet and Outlet Boundary Conditions, as they are the most used and offer a wider range of configuration options.

-• Point on bounding box: You can place a point anywhere on the bounding box to select the corresponding region as an inlet or outlet.
+You can place a point anywhere on the bounding box to select the corresponding region as an inlet or outlet.
 If multiple boundaries lie on the same bounding box face, the software automatically detects the distinct regions defined by the geometry.
 You can then click within the desired region to select it while excluding the others.
 This method allows you to define multiple boundary conditions on a single bounding box face.

 ../_images/bc-1.png